lucfe2010/lucfe-hexo/source/_posts/category level1/category level2/jekyll-wiki.md

 _layouts

 These are the templates that wrap posts.
 Layouts are chosen on a post-by-post basis in the front matter, which is described in the next section.
-The liquid tag {{ content }} is used to inject content into the web page.
+The liquid tag {% raw %} {{ content }} {% endraw %} is used to inject content into the web page.

 _posts